kaz-utashiro/greple/README.md

     Use different colors for different string matched.
     Disabled by default.

-    Next example prints all words start by \`color' and display them all in different colors.
+    Next example prints all words start by `color` and display them all in different colors.

         greple --uniqcolor 'colou?r\w*'